AdSegura/crypto-busboy/README.md

 ```

 ### AB Stress Upload Tests
+For test uploads with [AB](https://httpd.apache.org/docs/2.4/programs/ab.html)
+we need to base64 encode the file we are uploading,
+so instead of a binary stream we have a base64 data stream at the server.

+Tests results will be increased against a typical browser upload because at the server we need
+to base64Decode the incoming stream before doing anything else with the file.

 **Run AB tests**
 * `-ft` file to transform to ab format and test
 * `-n`  number of requests